 Holiday Letting Price Information in Lake Como

 This graph displays average prices of the holiday cottages and holiday apartments located in Lake Como.
-Prices reach a peak a week in August.
-The price per night in a holiday letting in Lake Como this week (18/08 - 25/08) costs on average £153.
-On the other hand, in October you will find the cheapest prices (06/10 - 13/10).
-Prices this week are on average £107 a night.
+Prices reach their peak during one week in July.
+The average price per night in a holiday letting in Lake Como this week (27/07 - 03/08) is £136.
+On the other hand, in October you will find the cheapest prices (19/10 - 26/10).
+The average price this week is £101 a night.

 Holiday Home Availability Information in Lake Como

 Check out the graph above to find out how many holiday rentals are available in Lake Como (in %).
-The week with the highest booking rate in the next 6 months is in December (22/12 - 29/12), where 69% of the holiday lettings are booked.
-On the contrary, you will find the highest number of available rentals in a week of September (22/09 - 29/09).
+The week with the highest booking rate in the next 6 months is in February (01/02 - 08/02), when 50% of the holiday lettings are booked.
+Conversely, you will find the highest number of available rentals during one week in May (04/05 - 11/05).

 Holiday lettings in Lake Como: a mix of Alpine and Mediterranean style